Xuande Emperor: Accession

 In August 1424, the Yongle Emperor died due to a stroke while returning from the fifth Mongol campaign in the Mongolian steppe.
-His eldest son succeeded him as the Hongxi Emperor at the beginning of September.
-On 1 November 1424, the Hongxi Emperor named Zhu Zhanji heir to the throne.
+Zhu Zhanji's father ascended the throne as the Hongxi Emperor at the beginning of September.
+On 1 November 1424, he named Zhu Zhanji heir to the throne.
 In April 1425, he sent the prince to Nanjing to make preparations for the relocation of the capital from Beijing.
 However, the Hongxi Emperor's health deteriorated and he called the prince back, but died before his son could return.

 On 27 June 1425, Zhu Zhanji officially ascended the imperial throne in Beijing, becoming the fifth emperor of the Ming dynasty.
 He chose to cancel the move of the capital to Nanjing due to his familiarity with Beijing, where he grew up, and his shared concern with the Yongle Emperor for the security of the northern border.
 He adopted the era name Xuande, which means "proclamation of virtue".

 Upon his accession, the new emperor's officials received him calmly, as he shared his father's idealistic conservative policies.
 He was not only a man of letters, but also a patron of the arts, and his reign was marked by significant cultural and political achievements.
 Despite his short temper, he was open to advice.
-He was a conscientious ruler and sought to balance the influence of various factions within the Ming elite–including civil officials, eunuchs, and generals.
+He was a conscientious ruler and sought to balance the influence of various factions within the Ming elite–including civil officials, court eunuchs, and generals.
 While he was capable of making strong decisions when necessary, he typically relied on the proposals of the grand secretaries and ministers when issuing imperial decrees.
 In contrast to his predecessors, he lived a life of luxury and debauchery, and upon his death, thousands of women were released from the palace.

-Despite this, the Xuande Emperor successfully resolved major issues during the first two years of his reign, including his uncle Zhu Gaoxu's rebellion and the war in Jiaozhi.
+Despite this, the Xuande Emperor successfully resolved major issues during the first two years of his reign, including his uncle Zhu Gaoxu's rebellion and the war in Đại Việt (present-day northern Vietnam).
 Under his rule, the northern border remained relatively stable and peaceful relations were maintained with neighboring states in Central, East, and Southeast Asia.
 This stability allowed for internal reforms to take place.